Examining African American Public Opinion and Voting

 With a focus on contemporary issues in politics, our expertise in political history and survey design allows for unique insights into African American mobilization and social movement organization.
 Extreme political polarization makes black political turnout a necessity for progressive politics today.

-Currently, the Black Voter Project consists of three public opinion surveys: the 2022 National BVP Panel Study, 2020 National BVP Panel Study, the 2019 National BVP Study and the 2017 BVP Pilot Study.
+Spanning close to a decade, the Black Voter Project consists of six public opinion surveys, the latest being the 2024 National BVP and the 2022 National BVP Panel Study.
 The current BVP projects (of many on our agenda) have already produced results suggest that it is imperative we continue to rigorously explore black politics.

 Contact